meena575/Drowsiness-Detection/README.md

 │   └── haarcascade_righteye_2splits.xml     # Haar Cascade for right eye detection
 ├── alarm.wav                  # Alarm sound file
 ├── README.md                  # Project documentation
-How It Works
-Face and Eye Detection:

-The app uses Haar Cascade Classifiers to detect faces, left eye, and right eye in the webcam feed.
-CNN Model:

-A CNN model is used to classify whether the eyes are open or closed based on the eye regions extracted from the webcam feed.
-Drowsiness Score:

-The app continuously monitors the eye state.
-If both eyes are closed for a certain period (a score of 15), it triggers an alarm sound to alert the driver.
 Usage Instructions
 Once the app is running, allow access to your webcam.
 The app will display the webcam feed, along with eye status (Open/Closed) and a drowsiness score.